Best Practices – From Soft to Grand Opening

 Menu and Pricing Structure for Your Soft Opening

-The first is a feedback form for them to fill out.
+The first is a feedback form for them to fill out (the easiest route might be to do this via QR code).
 On these, you may want to ask questions in a rating-scale format for general opinions about the quality of service and food, but you should also include sections for them to write openly about their impressions of what they think went well and what they think did not.

 Training Your Staff (And Yourself)

-The most important things will be making sure that service for customers is effective and efficient.
+The most important thing is making sure that service for customers is efficient and safe.
 Talk to your staff about how they should interact with customers.
 How often should the waiters or waitresses be checking in with their tables?
 How should they handle things if a customer has an issue with a dish they ordered?
-These are things that should be figured out solidly before anyone walks in the door.
+These are things that should be decided upon concretely before anyone walks in the door.

 You’ve made your preparations.
 You’ve got your guest list, menu, and a staff eager to get started.
 It’s time to let your first round of guests in and get started with a soft opening!
-Here are some things to keep in mind in order to make the event a resounding success.
+Here are some things to keep in mind to make the event a resounding success.

 Make the Rounds